 4. There are NEVER dates on an acting resume.
 Things are ordered by the most important or recognizable roles/projects first…not date order.
 This is one area that differs from the way we, as adults, do a resume for our own careers.
 CDs are in a hurry…they are only going to scan a resume in 10 seconds.
 Put important stuff on top.

 5. Hollywood is all about trends and “what have you done lately”.
 So you will not want to admit to anything very old.
 Typically, actors take stuff OFF their resume that is no longer on television unless they were a recognizable star.
-If you still have Chicago Hope or Ally McBeal on the resume, it is time to dump them.
+If you still have a co-star on Shake It Up or Pretty Little Liars on the resume, it is time to dump them.
 It gives away that they were OLD (vs. fresh new hot talent).
 Just keep reminding yourself…this is a MARKETING TOOL.
 What impression does that info give to a CD?
 Leave Hannah Montana in their scrapbook, but not on their current resume.

-6. Avoid giving too many locations outside of New York or LA, (or the market you are seeking work in).
-If your resume screams “I live in the OC and I will have a 2 hr drive to get to auditions”, that is bad.
+7. Avoid giving too many locations outside of New York, Atlanta, or LA, (or the market you are seeking work in).
+If your resume screams “I live in the Kansas and I will have an 8 hour drive to get to work”, that is bad.
 Try to reword things so that it isn’t so obvious that you are from out of town.

 Conversely, you may decide not to put training on the resume if your child’s credits are so recognizable that classes are not a positive selling point.
 Sometimes it is better to let them think you are naturally gifted.
 Note: If your resume is going to be circulated in Los Angeles or New York , you will take off all direct or hinted information related to a talent competition.
 This includes awards and training from competition staff.

-8. Special Skills…BE CREATIVE.
+9. Special Skills…BE CREATIVE.
 Heck, get a little wacky here (but no where else).
 Does your child do any dialects/accents?
 Are they good with animals?
 Ride a horse?
 Play sports?
 Cries on cue?
 This is the section where you can tell them ANYTHING your child has to offer.
 If she can burp her ABCs—put it here.
+If your child has experience with circus arts like aerial silks, put it here.
 This is your chance to let a little of your child’s unique personality come shining through.
 Remember to update this area to be age appropriate.
 While we’re thrilled when we get to list little Johnny, at age 5, can read.
 When Johnny is 12, that special ‘reading’ skill is going to look a little silly!

 Like all of the other marketing tools and decisions we make as parents, these are decisions to discuss with your representation.
 They may prefer something slightly different and you want to give them the format and information they want to work with.